 Use these cues to not only assess your flexibility limitations, and see what you need to work on, but also to work on your form in the front and back scales.
 When practicing the scales as a flexibility, strength, and balance exercise, don’t push yourself into bad form.
 Only go as far as you can maintain perfect form.

-That might be the case if that’s all you were doing, but when you perform the scales correctly, this exercise requires strength that you may not have developed in your previous training.
+That might be the case if that’s all the scales entailed, but when you perform the scales correctly, this exercise requires strength that you may not have developed in your previous training.

-First, keeping both knees locked out straight throughout the entire movement uses the quadriceps muscle in that fully extended position.
+- First, keeping both knees locked out throughout the entire movement uses the quadriceps muscle in that fully extended position.
 If you haven’t practiced this, it can be quite an intense contraction and it’s easy to relax it a bit as you lift the leg.

-Finally, if you have trouble keeping your upper body tall and upright, you’re likely to have strength deficits in your core and spinal muscles.
+- Finally, if you have trouble keeping your upper body tall and upright, you’re likely to have strength deficits in your core and spinal muscles.
 Your anterior and posterior core muscles are needed to keep a stable “base,” and your mid and upper back spinal muscles keep you from hunching forward (this may also be combined with decreased flexibility in the spine).